 This is a science-fiction film for people who don’t like science-fiction.
 Bicentennial Man is to Isaac Asimov and any debate about AI what Forrest Gump (1994) was to Platoon (1986), what Jakob the Liar (1998) is to Schindler’s List (1993) – it is a science-fiction film for people who prefer feelgood greeting card sentimentalism over a film that actually has a single thing to say about anything.

 Despite their popularity, Isaac Asimov’s works had fared unevenly in the media.
 Several of his stories were adapted for the British science-fiction anthology tv series Out of the Unknown (1965-71); Asimov was hired by Harvey Weinstein to write the English-language script for the American release of the French animated film Gandahar/Light Years (1988); he came up with the premise of the excellent but short-lived tv series Probe (1988); his classic short story Nightfall (1941) was made it into two obscure B-budget films, Nightfall (1988) and Nightfall (2000); and he gave loose inspiration to the tv movie The Android Affair (1996).
-The only other full-fledged Asimov film to date was I, Robot (2004), which disappointingly only grafted the name of Asimov’s story collection onto a standard robots amok screenplay, and the tv series Foundation (2021- ).
+The only other full-fledged Asimov screen works have been I, Robot (2004), which disappointingly only grafted the name of Asimov’s story collection onto a standard robots amok screenplay, and the tv series Foundation (2021- ).